-Cost of Living Escalation - The inflation experienced during the review period produced a COLA increase of 2.3% as of July 1, 2020, which was barely above the assumed rate of 2.25% per year.
-Higher than anticipated COLA adjustments among retirees resulted in a higher liability for these participants than expected.
+Cost of Living Escalation - The inflation experienced during the review period produced a COLA increase of 1.4% as of July 1, 2021, which was less than the assumed rate of 2.25% per year.
+Lower than anticipated COLA adjustments among retirees resulted in reduction in the contribution rates due to a lower liability for these participants than expected.

 Contribution Rate Change Delay - The policy of delaying the application of contribution rates produced by a valuation for one year means that contributions in the year following the valuation are greater or less than those actually required by the valuation.
-Since the contribution rate for the Teacher group utilized during the fiscal year ending June 30, 2020 (from the 2018 valuation) was higher than the rate produced from the 2019 valuation, there was a decrease in the current contribution rate due to the one-year delay.
-Since the contribution rate for the State group utilized during the fiscal year ending June 30, 2020 (from the 2018 valuation) was lower than the rate produced from the 2019 valuation, there was an increase in the current contribution rate to make up for the one-year delay.
+Since the contribution rate for the Teacher group utilized during the fiscal year ending June 30, 2021 (from the 2019 valuation) was very close to the the rate produced from the 2020 valuation, there was no effect in the current contribution rate due to the one-year delay.
+Since the contribution rate for the State group utilized during the fiscal year ending June 30, 2021 (from the 2019 valuation) was slightly lower than the rate produced from the 2020 valuation, there was a small increase in the current contribution rate to make up for the one-year delay.